openedx/frontend-app-learner-portal-enterprise/docs/decisions/0013-backend-for-frontend-api.md

 # 0013.
-Introduction of the backend-for-frontend orchaestration API
+Introduction of the Backend-for-Frontend / API Gateway into Learner Portal

 ## Status